-From ancient Greek warfare to the United States's military involvement in the Middle East in the last three decades, violent conflict is interwoven throughout our history.
+From ancient Greek warfare to the United States's military involvement in the Middle East in recent decades, violent conflict is interwoven throughout our history.
 While the justifications for war are highly debatable, there is no disagreement about the value of studying past conflicts to better understand our nature—and to hopefully avoid future wars.

 Wars create important turning points in human history, defining our leaders as well as changing the lives of ordinary families and citizens.
 Whether fighting for independence, forging alliances, making a play for dominance, or battling a global threat, history is shaped when nations go to war.
 And because of the political and economic power of great nations, the effects of their wars ripple throughout the world.

-Through absorbing investigations of how the peace of World War I led to World War II, or insightful comparisons of past U.S. involvement in Southeast Asia with the Iraq War, World at War helps students and researchers develop a deeper, critical appreciation of both the history of the world and total human involvement and costs of war.
+Through absorbing investigations of how the peace settlement of World War I led to World War II, or insightful essays on whether the United States was justified in dropping atomic bombs on Japan, World at War helps students and researchers develop a deeper, critical appreciation of both the history of the world and the human costs of war.

 This freshly updated online database provides users with the most current, accurate, and enlightening information on the conflicts that have shaped our world—and provides the ability to truly understand the past—to help determine the future.